 Bret and Bart are hired by the feuding Carteret and Montgomery families to settle a longtime dispute by a poker competition.
 The families are unaware of Bret and Bart's relationship, but when they become suspicious the stakes are considerably raised for the brothers.

 A big winner at poker, Bart puts his winnings in the hotel safe.
 When he awakes, his cash is gone and the clerk is dead.
-His only chance for a stake is the bank president, aka the Widow White, who's future is threatened by mysterious notes.
+His only chance for a stake is the bank president, aka the Widow White, whose future is threatened by mysterious notes.

 Finding himself in love with a woman who disappears, Bret follows her trail to Guatemala City.
 There he finds her, but she is living under another name.
 While trying to find out why, Bret must also deal with the adoration and shenanigans of a young street urchin.